dolvui/Chess/README.md

 Need more tests to be sure everything right !

 > [!CAUTION]
-> Some segfault occurs still try to figure out why but its very rare

-> [!CAUTION]
 > A move that not follow the notation is a undefined behavior and will mostly output a non-valid move

 if the game end by a fifty rule , the list of moves is printed.